j8r/clicr/README.md

 * `action` is a `NamedTuple` with as key the method to call, and as a value a command alia, which can be empty for none.
 * in `action`, parentheses can be added to determine the arguments placement, like `File.new().file`
-* `info` is supposed to be short, one-line description
+* `label` is supposed to be short, one-line description
 * `description` can be a multi-line description of the command.
-If not set, `info` will be used.
+If not set, `label` will be used.

 ### Arguments